tidepodz/tidepodz.github.io/_pages/platform.md

 ## Brad Whipple's Platform and Policy

+I am running for Idaho Falls City Council on a platform that emphasizes
+* Small Government
+* Transparency
+* Fiscal Responsibility
+* Preservation of Property Rights

-I am running for Idaho Falls City Council on a platform that emphasizes limited government and the protection of individual property rights.
-I believe one of the driving forces behind the rising cost of housing in our community is the excessive red tape and restrictions placed on property owners.
+A small government is an inexpensive government and emphasises personal responsiblity.
+I believe one of the driving forces behind the rising costs in our community is the excessive red tape and restrictions placed on property and business owners.

-While the City Council cannot control every factor influencing housing costs, it can play a meaningful role in reducing unnecessary bureaucratic barriers.
+While the City Council cannot control every factor influencing costs, such as housing costs.
+It can play a meaningful role in reducing unnecessary bureaucratic barriers.
 Whenever an opportunity arises to streamline procedures and give property owners more flexibility, I will advocate for it.